clinch/elevation/README.md

 ### Emits

 - `stop(floor, [direction])`: An event fired when Elevator stops at a given floor.
-Passengers can only embark/disembark from a stopped elevator.
+Passengers can only embark/disembark from a stopped elevator. **Please Note**: When the elevator stops at a floor, it will emit a stop event with no direction.
+If the controller issues a goto() command while the elevator is stopped, the elevator will emit *another* stop event *with* a direction.
     + Param `floor`: The floor which the elevator is stopped
     + Param `direction`: (*Optional*) The direction which the elevator intends to travel after this stop.
 - `idle(floor, [direction])` : An event fired when the Elevator has no more instructions queued up and the elevator is waiting for future movements.